animator/learn-python/contrib/ds-algorithms/queue.md

 # Queue

-A queue is a linear data structure which follows the **First In, First Out (FIFO)** principle where the first element inserted is the first one to be removed.
+A queue is a linear data structure that follows the **First In, First Out (FIFO)** principle where the first element inserted is the first one to be removed.

 <div style="display: flex; justify-content: space-evenly; align-items: center;">
 <div style="text-align:center;">